 Make sure the art teachers know the rules for the contest.
 We have had to disqualify some in the past because of words on the poster or size of poster and age of the student.
 When you get your kits, look at the items in the kit and take only the items designated to the teacher.
 Be sure to keep the label for the back of the poster in a safe place until needed.

 Have good judges for your contests—artists, other art teachers not associated with your contests, and those who appreciate art.
 Make sure the judges know the rules and criteria for judging.
-The theme for this year's contest is "JOURNEY OF PEACE".
+The theme for this year's contest is "Peace Through Service".

 Here are some of the reasons we have had to disqualify posters: